 The exposure to AEDs during pregnancy can be associated with an increased risk of congenital malformations and delay in baby reaching milestones, especially when sodium valproate has been prescribed.
-If your baby has any adverse drug reaction or is born with any malformation, please notify the Medicines & Healthcare Products Regulatory Agency (MHRA) via the Yellow card scheme.
+If your baby has any adverse drug reaction or is born with any malformation, please notify the Medicines & Healthcare Products Regulatory Agency (MHRA) via the Yellow Card Scheme.
 If you have concerns about baby’s development or behaviour, discuss this with your health visitor and GP.

 There should be proactive approach to support with individual assessment and referral if necessary to expert support services such as: paediatric, geneticist, psychotherapist, physiotherapy, play therapy (portage) and speech and language support.
 If your child has hypermobility/balance problems the physiotherapist may recommend supportive footwear to improve stability.